WU-BIMAC/W-IDM_OmeroImporter/README.md

 To install the application simply download the current release zip file, and unpack it a location of your choice on the system where you plan to run the importing to OMERO.

 ## Launch
 The application can be run as via command line, via script or via scheduler / crone job.
 In all case the application can be run using a configuration file or using command line parameters.
 To use the configuration file a folder named OmeroImporter needs to be created under the user folder, and a configuration file named "OmeroImporter.cfg" needs to placed there.
-The configuration file requires to have a parameter per line as the following example: hostname<TABSPACE>omero.server.address
+The configuration file requires to have a parameter per line as the following example: hostname<TABSPACE>omero.server.address.

 ## Target folder configuration